Luke 2 – Jesus’ Birth and Boyhood

 c.
 That all the world: For decades, the world Augustus lived in and Jesus would be born into, the world of the Mediterranean basin, was wrecked by war, destruction, brutality, and immorality.

 i.
 “The lusty peninsula was worn out with twenty years of civil war.
 Its farms had been neglected, its towns had been sacked or besieged, much of its wealth had been stolen or destroyed.
 Administration and protection had broken down; robbers made every street unsafe at night; highwaymen roamed the roads, kidnapped travelers, and sold them into slavery.
 Trade diminished, investment stood still, interest rates soared, property values fell.
 Morals, which had been loosened by riches and luxury, had not been improved by destitution and chaos, for few conditions are more demoralizing than poverty that comes after wealth.
-Rome was full of men who had lost their economic footing and then their moral stability: soldiers who had tasted adventure and had learned to kill; citizens who had seen their savings consumed in the taxes and inflation of war and waited vacuously for some returning tide to life them back to affluence; women dizzy with freedom, multiplying divorces, abortions, and adulteries.”
+Rome was full of men who had lost their economic footing and then their moral stability: soldiers who had tasted adventure and had learned to kill; citizens who had seen their savings consumed in the taxes and inflation of war and waited vacuously for some returning tide to lift them back to affluence; women dizzy with freedom, multiplying divorces, abortions, and adulteries.”
 (Durant)

 d.
 A decree went out from Caesar Augustus: It seemed that the authority of this man changed the chaos of that time in a dramatic way.
 He brought three things that turned the tide miraculously.
 First, he brought peace because he had defeated all his rivals.
 Second, he brought political and administrative skill, perhaps even brilliance.
 Third, he brought vast sums of money from Egypt to pay the soldiers and to help the Roman economy.